Arrow left

 BIK in 2026:

-• From 1 January 2026, new Benefit-in-Kind (BIK) rates will apply, including the introduction of an A1 category for zero-emission vehicles.
+• From 1 January 2026, new Benefit-in-Kind (BIK) rates apply, including the introduction of an A1 category for zero-emission vehicles.

 3. Car taxes